0

 What exactly is it that makes our soda, champagne, or kombucha bubbly?
 It’s all due to the same little gas, carbon dioxide!
 Carbon dioxide (CO2) is a natural by-product of yeast fermentation and, like all gases, has the ability to dissolve into liquid.
 You can force carbon dioxide into liquid, as you would using a soda stream, or you can take advantage of the natural CO2 production from the fermentation.

-Why do a secondary fermentation or 2F?
+Why Do a Secondary Fermentation or 2F?

 Picture a bubble machine.
 What happens to the bubbles as they are freely flying into the atmosphere?
 They are exactly that: free.